DynamicDevices/where-does-our-money-go/README.md

 ## 📄 License

-This project is licensed under the **Creative Commons Attribution-ShareAlike 4.0 International License** for educational content and the **MIT License** for software components.
+This project is licensed under the **Creative Commons Attribution-ShareAlike 4.0 International License**.

-- **Educational Content**: CC BY-SA 4.0 - Allows sharing and adaptation with attribution
+- **All Content**: CC BY-SA 4.0 - Allows sharing and adaptation with attribution
-- **Software Code**: MIT License - Allows commercial use and modification
+- **Educational Use**: Encouraged and supported
+- **Commercial Use**: Allowed with proper attribution

 See the [LICENSE](LICENSE) file for full details.